FoSGamers/FoS-DeckPro-Release/FoS_DeckPro/docs/tutorial_processing_packing_slip.md

 ## Step 3: Review Matches
 - The app will parse the slips and show which cards were matched in your inventory.
+- **Matching logic:** Cards are matched if at least three fields match, with collector number, foil/normal, and set code prioritized after name.
+If multiple languages are found and language is not specified, you will be prompted to choose the correct one.
 - ![Review Matches](../screenshots/review_matches.png)

 ## Step 4: Resolve Ambiguities